euroargodev/VirtualFleet_recovery/README.md

 # VirtualFleet-recovery: Argo float recovery helper

 The goal of this repository is to provide a library to make Argo floats trajectory predictions in order to facilitate recovery.
-The prediction ``cone`` will be displayed on the map at: https://floatrecovery.euro-argo.eu/
+The prediction _patch_ or _cone_ will be displayed on the map at: https://floatrecovery.euro-argo.eu/

 ### How it works ?
 1. Given a specific float cycle, we extract: